Skinny Enchilada Casserole

 - 1/2 cup canned black beans, drained and rinsed

 - 2 tablespoons fresh cilantro, chopped

 - salt & pepper to taste, as needed

 - 1 cup shredded cheese, divided (I used a lite combination of Monterey Jack, Mozzarella and Cheddar.)

 - Optional garnish; diced avocado, tomato and fresh cilantro

 - Preheat oven to 375 degrees F. and prepare an 8x8 or 2 to 2 1/2 quart baking dish with nonstick cooking spray.

-- In a large bowl, combine brown rice or quinoa, chicken, soup or salsa, green chiles, corn, black beans, cilantro, cumin, chili powder, garlic salt and 1/2 cup shredded cheese.
+In a large bowl, combine brown rice or quinoa, chicken, salsa, green chiles, corn, black beans, cilantro, cumin, chili powder, garlic salt and 1/2 cup shredded cheese.